Engee documentation

 index = mod((i - 1), n) * div(N, n) + div(i - 1, n) + 1

-These formulas ensure that the index does not go outside the array because the mod operation is used to limit the index within N.
+These formulas ensure that the index does not exceed the limits of the array, since the mod operation is used to limit the index within N.

 Let's compare the formulas themselves.

 That is, as we can see, they are mutually reversible.
-Next, let us consider a simple example of the interleaving we have implemented.
+Next, let's look at a simple example of the interleaving we implemented.

 In [ ]: